-Around the world he still enjoys steady popularity like no other long-deceased movie star.
+Around the world, John Wayne still enjoys steady popularity like no other long-deceased movie star.
 In 2003, over two decades after his death from cancer in 1979, he was listed on the Harris Poll’s top ten list of movie stars.
 Just two years before, a Gallup Poll voted him the top movie star of all time.
 He is a symbol – a touchstone – still used to define the American spirit, here and abroad.

 The Duke was not an actor of great range, and would have been first to admit it.
 In the vast majority of his pictures, he played himself – and that was enough.

 Before his first real break in “The Big Trail”(1930), he’d toiled in bit parts under the name Duke Morrison.
 (He’d earned the nickname “little Duke” as a boy in Glendale, California, because he was inseparable from his beloved Airedale, “Big Duke”.)

 It’s no surprise the name “Duke” stuck: it was a far sight better than his given name, Marion (it’s no wonder he was so tough) – and unquestionably fitting for this tall, well-built young man who played football at USC before being indefinitely sidelined by a collarbone injury (legend has it that he did not receive the injury on the field, but rather while body surfing).

 Still, once he was signed for “Trail”, the Fox studio wanted to give him a new name.
 Raoul Walsh, the film’s director, was reading a biography of Revolutionary War General “Mad Anthony” Wayne at the time, and suggested that moniker for Duke.
 The studio bosses felt “Anthony” sounded too Italian, so they agreed on “John” Wayne.
 Marion was not even in the room when they decided on his new handle.
 That’s Hollywood.